ggonnella/gfaviz/README.md

   --bg-color <value>                   Background color.
 ```

-TODO: explain the use of these options.
-Explain how to do it from the GUI.
-Use of ``-r`` from the CLI.
+Note that the options do not block the start of the GUI.
+In order to run GfaViz from the command line only, please use the ``--no-gui`` option.

 ### Stylesheets